Characterizing active learning environments in physics using network analysis and COPUS observations: Results

 We present the section with the highest response rate on the network survey.
 Two COPUS observations were done for each section.
-The two corresponding COPUS observations were aggregated into one graph to represent a week worth of class time.
+The two corresponding COPUS observations were aggregated into one graph to represent a week of class time.
 This particular section had 11 groups of students, ranging in size from 2 to 6 students.
 There were three teaching assistants.
 The first day of class was spent working on a worksheet in the small groups, and the second day extended that activity to include an investigative lab experiment.

-Figure \ref{fig:COPUSMIStudent} shows the student COPUS codes for the Modeling Instruction course.
+Figure \ref{fig:mergedcopus2} (third row, left panel) shows the student COPUS codes for the Modeling Instruction course.
 While students spent most of the time working in groups on their worksheets (WG), they also spent time having whole class discussions via whiteboard meetings (WC).
 The experiment was coded as OG for other group activity.
 SQ was only coded when a student explicitly raised their hand to draw a TA to the group.

-Figure \ref{fig:COPUSMIInstructor} shows the instructor COPUS codes.
+Figure \ref{fig:mergedcopus2} (third row, right panel) shows the instructor COPUS codes.
 Most of the time was spent moving around the room, guiding the activities (MG) and frequently stopping for extended one on one discussions (1o1).
 During the whiteboard meetings, the instructor would frequently lead the discussion by posing questions (PQ) to the students or answering questions the students still had after the discussion.